 What is your position at MYAN / What do you do?

-Youth Engagement Coordinator- I help plan and implement MYAN’s youth programs like the youth health council, G2O, and the Youth Leadership Conference Leadership Team!
+Youth Workforce Development Coordinator- I help plan and implement MYAN’s youth programs like the youth health council, G2O, and the Youth Leadership Conference Leadership Team!
 In my role, I get to support young leaders while they craft and carry out their vision for the change they want to see in their communities!

 What led you to work with this non-profit / why do you work with MYAN?